chinnucsk/erlang-emulator-parse/erl_schedule_parse.md

 };
 ```

-	The struct includes many parameters, They are used to store some values  used in procedure, for example current_process is a point to store the erlang   runtime main process pointer.
+	<p> The struct includes many parameters, They are used to store some values  used in procedure, for example current_process is a point to store the erlang   runtime main process pointer. </p>

 * What is Run queue?
 	+ introduce <br>